 “Human circadian rhythms in sleep and metabolism are synchronized to the daily rotation of the Earth, so that when the sun goes down you are supposed to be sleeping, not eating.

 “When sleep and eating are not aligned with the body’s internal clock, it can lead to changes in appetite and metabolism, which could lead to weight gain.”

-A 2015 study of data on 1,620 middle-aged Koreans published in a U.S. scientific journal found that people who stay up later — technically known as having an “evening chronotype” — are at a higher risk of developing health problems.
+A 2015 study of data on 1,620 middle-age Koreans published in a U.S. scientific journal found that people who stay up later — technically known as having an “evening chronotype” — are at a higher risk of developing health problems.

 Among men, those problems include diabetes.

-For people who already have Type 2 Diabetes, a 2013 study found that staying up late and sleeping in (as well as eating a big dinner) were associated with poor glycemic control, meaning poor control of blood glucose or blood sugar levels.
+For people who already have Type 2 diabetes, a 2013 study found that staying up late and sleeping in (as well as eating a big dinner) were associated with poor glycemic control, meaning poor control of blood glucose or blood sugar levels.

 3. Muscle loss

-The 2015 study also found that among men who have an evening chronotype, the health problems they are at a higher risk of developing include sarcopenia, a condition in which the body gradually loses muscle mass.
+The 2015 study of Koreans also found that among men who have an evening chronotype, the health problems they are at a higher risk of developing include sarcopenia, a condition in which the body gradually loses muscle mass.